gaobb/AdaptCLIP/README.md

 ## Introduction
 Universal visual anomaly detection aims to identify anomalies from novel or unseen vision domains without additional fine-tuning, which is critical in open scenarios.
+To this end, we present a **simple yet effective AdaptCLIP** based on **two key insights**:

 - Adaptive visual and textual representations should be learned alternately rather than jointly.
 - Comparative learning should incorporate contextual and aligned residual features rather than relying solely on residual features.